-Though her degree was in world missions, she says she felt called to stay in the United States.
-After seeing a post on the Asbury website for an summer internship in inner city Indianapolis, she felt that it would be the perfect fit.
-However, when she arrived, she realized just how much of a challenge she had taken upon herself.
+Though her degree was in world missions, she felt called to stay in the United States.
+After seeing a post on the Asbury Seminary website for a summer internship in inner-city Indianapolis, she felt that it would be the perfect fit.
+After arriving, she realized just how much of a challenge she had taken upon herself.
 She lived upstairs in the house in a small apartment, so small that the kitchen was a refashioned tiny closet.

-As a result, Heidi was able to put the mission of LYN House into action.
-The mission, as she describes it, is “to demonstrate Christ’s love through compassion, hospitality, and transformational care.”
+As a result, Heidi was able to put the mission of LYN House, which is “to demonstrate Christ’s love through compassion, hospitality, and transformational care” into action.
 The house is meant to serve as a safe haven for the residents of the community, helping them to meet their educational, physical, and spiritual needs.
-Heidi has poured the last six years of her life into this endeavor, making LYN House what it is today.
+Heidi has poured the last twelve years of her life into this endeavor, making LYN House what it is today.